How CityFibre's online learning investment in Go1 supported rapid workforce growth

 After looking at multiple content providers to try and meet the learning needs of the CityFibre staff, the team wanted to explore Go1 as a one-stop content solution.
 The platform would also allow them to integrate and map content into their Absorb LMS.
 They could deal with just one supplier but have unlimited access to a library of 65,000+ learning items.

 Mapping learning content for the entire business

-Go1’s library of 140 providers allowed the team to curate their learning pathways and map courses to skills for each department.
+Go1’s library of thousands of content providers allowed the team to curate their learning pathways and map courses to skills for each department.

-The breadth of content Go1 could offer meant that CityFibre could choose the styles to fit each job role, instead of each department having to fit into one standard method of learning.
+The breadth of content Go1 could offer meant that CityFibre could choose the styles of content to fit each job role, instead of each department having to fit into one standard method of learning.

 Moving away from the costs of managing five providers to an aggregator in Go1 allowed the team to become more cost-efficient.
 It was easier to manage all learners in a single subscription.